openframe-org/criteria-set-protocol/schemas/README.md

 ```

 - **criteria.id**, **taskGroup.id**, **task.id**, **taskItem.id**: The ID properties are UUID strings which uniquely identify
 the different elements.
 These are used to track elements across versions.
+Only taskItems require IDs as they have user-provided
+data that must be tracked across versions, the other elements should have IDs if they must be uniquely followed.

 - **criteria.tags**, **taskGroup.tags**, **task.tags**, **taskItem.tags**: The tags properties are string arrays which are used
 during rendering.
 They can be coupled with the `calculatedData` or `providedData` properties to provide additional information,